GET TO KNOW US - OUR TEAM

 DR SACHA ROMBOUTS

-Sacha has extensive clinical experience working with families, youth, and adults across a variety of settings.
+Sacha (he/him) has extensive clinical experience working with families, youth, and adults across a variety of settings.

 Sacha is on the APS Autism Identified Practitioner List and he is a trained facilitator of the Secret Agent Society (SAS) program for children with social skills difficulties.
 Sacha is also dedicated to working with couples to help them achieve long-lasting, fulfilling relationships.
 He has been trained in Emotionally Focused Couples Therapy (EFCT).